 - Wrap the band around your feet to prevent it from slipping

-- Bring the band over your head and rest it on your upper back
+- Bring the band over your head and place it on your upper back

-- Brace your core and extend your legs in an angle slightly lower than 45-degrees
+- Brace your core and extend your legs at an angle slightly lower than 45-degrees

 - Squeeze your quads actively and then return to the starting position